washingtonstateuniversity/WSUWP-Build-Plugins-Public/rest-api/readme.txt

 Want to get your site's posts?
 Simply send a `GET` request to `/wp-json/wp/v2/posts`.
 Update user with ID 4?
 Send a `PUT` request to `/wp-json/wp/v2/users/4`.
 Get all posts with the search term "awesome"? `GET /wp-json/wp/v2/posts?filter[s]=awesome`.
 It's that easy.

-WP API exposes a simple yet easy interface to WP Query, the posts API, post meta API, users API, revisions API and many more.
-Chances are, if you can do it with WordPress, WP API will let you do it.
+The WordPress REST API exposes a simple yet easy interface to WP Query, the posts API, post meta API, users API, revisions API and many more.
+Chances are, if you can do it with WordPress, the API will let you do it.

-WP API also includes an easy-to-use Javascript API based on Backbone models, allowing plugin and theme developers to get up and running without needing to know anything about the details of getting connected.
+The REST API also includes an easy-to-use JavaScript API based on Backbone models, allowing plugin and theme developers to get up and running without needing to know anything about the details of getting connected.

 Check out [our documentation][docs] for information on what's available in the API and how to use it.
 We've also got documentation on extending the API with extra data for plugin and theme developers!